MicrosoftDocs/OData-docs/Odata-docs/webapi/custom-routing-convention.md

 }
 ```

-Where, we routes the following path templates to a certain action named `GetProperty`.
+Where, we route the following path templates to a certain action named `GetProperty`.

 ```C#
 ~/entityset/key/property